Instantie

 proceedings use can be made of the assistance of the Child Welfare Council of

 Zutphen.
-Also taking into consideration that the has not had
+Also taking into consideration that the

 access to Rosa for more than one year, it cannot be considered for the time